-But political campaigns and straight A's end at some point, and those city stickers need to be replaced every year.
+But political campaigns and straight A's end at some point, and those city stickers and decals need to be replaced every year.
+How do you safely remove them?

-While removing stickers isn't as easy as putting them on, we have some advice that should make the job a little less sticky.
+While removing stickers isn't as easy as putting them on, we have some advice that should make the job a little less sticky, for you and your car's paint.

 1. Ensure that the sticker and the surrounding area are free of dirt.
 Doing this removal process works best after a car wash.